AlessiaIntini/AMLProject_DomainAdaptation/README.md

     * validate
 * `Document_project3_s309895_s317748_s308807.pdf`: this document contains the main results of the experiments
 * `main.py`: in this file there is code to execute all possible experiments that have been implemented
+* `Paper_project3_s309895_s317748_s308807.pdf`: this document contain the paper on Real-time Domain Adaptation in Semantic Segmentation
 * `SemanticSegmentation.ipynb`: it is Jupiter Notebook to execute the code on colab

 ## Command to execute Real-time Domain Adaptation in Semantic Segmentation